fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    On mobile, profile mode is similar to release mode, with the following differences: - Some service extensions, such as the one that enables the performance overlay, are enabled. - Tracing is enabled, and tools supporting source-level debugging (such as DevTools) can connect to the process.
    Profile mode for a web app means that: - The build is not minified but tree shaking has been performed. - The app is compiled with the dart2js compiler.
    The command flutter run --profile compiles to profile mode.

+33. Why does the first Flutter app build take so long?

+   When you build the Flutter app the first time, it will take a longer time.
+It is because the Flutter builds the device-specific APK or IPA file.
+Thus, the Gradle and Xcode are used to build the file, taking a long time.

+34. What is the purpose of `@override` used in Flutter?

+   @override points out that the function is also defined in an ancestor class, but is being redefined to do something else in the current class.
+It's also used to annotate the implementation of an abstract method.
+It is optional to use but recommended as it improves readability.

+35. What are the different `build modes` in Flutter?

+   The Flutter tooling supports three modes when compiling your app, and a headless mode for testing.
+You choose a compilation mode depending on where you are in the development cycle.
+The modes are:
+   - Debug
+   - Profile
+   - Release

 ## Contributors